-Two areas of crime that are not measured in those statistics are prescription drug and methamphetamine abuse and fraud.
+Two areas of crime that are particularly troublesome are prescription drug and methamphetamine abuse and fraud.
 Crime in these categories has been growing.
 North Carolina is a staging site for drug shipments to Northern states.
-Law enforcement jobs in North Carolina entail being on the front lines of intercepting such illegal trafficking.

 How to Become a State Trooper with the Highway Patrol